giantswarm/ingress-nginx-app/README.md

 ### Important note about required cluster level config

+#### Version 2.17 and above.

+Starting from version 2.17, the nginx-ingress-controller-app does not requires the dedicated `ingress-controller-values` ConfigMap.
+Instead, it can make use of the `<CLUSTER_NAME>-cluster-values`.

+When creating this App using our web interface or our API, `spec.config` will be set automatically, but if you are creating the App CR yourself you must remember to do this.

+#### Older versions.

 The `ingress-controller-values` ConfigMap referenced in the `spec.config` field of the App CR is required for the ingress controller to work properly.

 `ingress-controller-values` is created by our operators and it helps set values unique to your workload cluster.
 When creating this App using our web interface or our API, `spec.config` will be set automatically, but if you are creating the App CR yourself you must remember to do this.
-We are working on a kubectl plugin to facilitate this process.

 ## Configuration Options